shopware/developer-portal/CLI.md

   manage            Add or remove mountpoints in developer-portal preview           Preview docs build             Build docs in developer-portal test [options]    Run vitest end-to-end suite in your local developer-portal repository.
-Use build flag (-b / --build) to run test on the build instead of dev server. pull              Pull docs and install new dependencies in developer-portal config [options]  Reconfigure .docs-cli help [command]    display help for command
+Use build flag (-b / --build) to run test on the build instead of dev server. pull              Pull docs and install new dependencies in developer-portal git [options]     Checkout all repos to the ./repos/ config [options]  Reconfigure .docs-cli help [command]    display help for command
 ```